 In order to upload fresh data to Cytobank, you must first create an experiment.
-This can be done from the inbox, which is where you will be after logging in.
+This can be done from the Experiment Manager, which is where you land after logging in.

 A new experiment can also be created at any time from the Experiments menu in the Cytobank navigation bar.